18 Weeks Pregnant

 Your baby’s digestive system is now put to the test.

-Your baby now weighs 310 grams and is 17.5 cm long.
+Your baby now weighs 390 grams and is 18 cm long.
 The baby swallows more and more amniotic fluid during these days and that is good for its digestive system.
-After digestion, the amniotic fluid produces meconium, a black, sticky by-product.
+After digestion, the swallowing of the amniotic fluid produces meconium, a black, sticky by-product.
 This accumulates in the bowels and is excreted during or soon after birth.

 22 Weeks Pregnant